AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 ## Get the Complete Song

-After continuing to generate a song based on the original song, the returned song does not contain the original song content.
-To obtain the complete song content, the concatenation function needs to be used, and the following content can be specified:
+When continuing to generate a song based on the original song, the returned song does not contain the original song content.
+To obtain the complete song content, you need to use the concatenation function, and you can specify the following content:

-- action: the content is `concat`.
+- action: content is `concat`.
-- audio_id: the ID of the last segment.
+- audio_id: ID of the last segment.

-For example, if the ID of the extended song is: 0a1e1b10-c36a-41c9-9bfb-b26d9d25db98, then the parameters can be set as follows:
+For example, if the extended song ID is: 0a1e1b10-c36a-41c9-9bfb-b26d9d25db98, then you can set the parameters as follows:

 ```json
 {